Glock 48 vs Glock 43X

-Another year brings us another Glock!
-Not that that is a bad thing.
-Glock has always been slow with introducing new guns, but in the last few years they’ve stepped on the gas and propelled towards bringing out new guns every year.
-This year gave us the first introduction of two guns at one time, both sharing a ton of similar features.
-They are both thin, single stack guns with a similar finish, and they are in the same caliber.
+Glock has always been slow with introducing new guns, but in the last few years, they’ve stepped on the gas and propelled towards bringing out new guns every year.
+2020 gave us the first introduction of two guns at one time, both sharing a ton of similar features.
+They are both thin, single-stack guns with a similar finish, and they are in the same caliber.
+Are you curious about the differences between the Glock 48 vs Glock 43X?
+Read on to find out all the details.

 Both guns are the famed polymer Glock frame.
 With standard Glock stippling.
 I am really glad they went with the Gen 5 grip without finger grooves.
 It seems to be a staple of the single stack series.
 It looks cleaner and more robust.
 The gun looks good and is lithe.
 They are identical when it comes to fit and finish.
 Glock is a master of mass production, and it shows in these two guns.

-Everything is clean and well designed and well cut.
+Everything is clean and well designed and well-cut.
 Both guns utilize the same exact frame, and the big difference is the slide.
 The Glock 48 overhangs slightly over the edge of the frame.
 Love it or hate that’s just how it is.
-Mass production is a lot easier when you are making two frames for one gun.
+Mass production is a lot easier when you are making one frame for two guns.

 Both guns have a silver or stainless steel colored PVD finish.
 I spoke with Glock at SHOT Show, and the PVD finish was chosen for a couple of reasons.
 First, the finish is tough and extremely resistant to salt and corrosion in general.
 This is critical because the gun will be pressed against the body and exposed to sweat when it is being carried in deep concealment.